josephsl/wintenApps/readme.md

 * When searching in Start menu or File Explorer in Windows 10 1909 (November 2019 Update) and later, instances of NVDA announcing search results twice when reviewing results are less noticeable, which also makes braille output more consistent when reviewing items.
 * In addition to UIA event handlers provided by NVDA, the following UIA events are recognized: drag start, drag cancel, drag complete, drop target drag enter, drop target drag leave, drop target dropped, layout invalidated.
 With NVDA's log level set to debug, these events will be tracked, and for UIA notification event, a debug tone will be heard if notifications come from somewhere other than the currently active app.
 Some events will provide additional information such as element count in controller for event, state of the element for state change event, and item text for item status event.
 * It is possible to tracke only specific events and/or events coming from specific apps.
-* When opening, closing, reordering (build 21337 or later), or switching between virtual desktops, NVDA will announce active virtual desktop name (desktop 2, for example).
+* When opening, closing, reordering (Windows 11), or switching between virtual desktops, NVDA will announce active virtual desktop name (desktop 2, for example).
 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.
 * When arranging Start menu tiles or Action Center quick actions with Alt+Shift+arrow keys, NVDA will announce information on dragged items or new position of the dragged item.
 * Announcements such as volume/brightness changes in File Explorer and app update notifications from Microsoft Store can be suppressed by turning off Report Notifications in NVDA's object presentation settings.